ClementTsang/pdf2htmlEX_docker/README.md

     pdf2htmlEX -h
     pdf2htmlEX --zoom 1.3 test.pdf

-For detail instruciton on how to run `pdf2htmlEX`, please read the wiki:
+For more detailed on how to run `pdf2htmlEX`, please read the wiki:

 <https://github.com/coolwanglu/pdf2htmlEX/wiki/Quick-Start>